Poor management is leading to many employer nightmares, literally, in private and public sectors. And it’s pervasive.

 - Timing and mode of communication are important.
 Know the time when it’s best to communicate matters and how to do it.
 Personal meetings are more productive than e-mails on introducing critical topics.

 - Respect your employees.
 Be fair.
-Don’t under-estimate them.
+Don’t under-estimate them and partner with your employees.
 For example, if you have a cash-flow issue, talk with them about it and discuss options.
-Eliminate all possibility of discrimination.

 - Don’t confuse process with outcomes.
 Explain what’s going on without making rash promises you can’t keep, especially where it applies to remuneration.